Patients who have recently sustained head trauma and are now recovering from a concussion, often have a lot of questions.

 Know Your Limits and Take Breaks When You Feel Tired

 Reading also includes the ability to process and understand information and to do that, you’ll also need to take some important steps.
 Make sure that your full and undivided attention is placed on your reading material.
 Before you move on, allow your brain to think about what you’ve just read and process it.

 If needed, re-read the material again.
-Start reading slowly, as your ability to read needs time to restore.
+For reading after a concussion, we suggest that you start reading slowly, as your ability to read needs time to restore.
 Practice makes perfect, so a positive attitude is a must if you’re to succeed in your efforts to restore your reading capability.

 How Broadview Can Help